 So bi-curious people appropriate queerness?

-Some LGBTQIA+ people believe that bi-curious people appropriate queerness without having to experience the discrimination that the community faces.
+Some LGBTQIA+ people believe that those who are bi curious appropriate queerness without having to experience the discrimination that the community faces.
 This assumption is most often wielded against cisgender and previously heterosexual women who identify as bi-curious.
-Both LGBTQIA+ people and heterosexual people sometimes suggest that some women only experiment with same gender attraction for the male gaze.
+Both LGBTQIA+ people and heterosexual people sometimes suggest that some women only experiment with same gender attraction and their sexual identity for the male gaze.

 For bicurious men, the accusation is often that they are closeted homosexuals, or that they’re not “brave” enough to “fully” come out.
-This undermines bisexuality and bicuriousity as orientations in their own right, as well as stigmatising anyone who may find it difficult to come out in any way, by suggesting their existences are somehow “less authentic”.
+This undermines bisexuality and bicuriousity as orientations in their own right as sexual identities, as well as stigmatising anyone who may find it difficult to come out in any way, by suggesting their existences are somehow “less authentic”.

 Why some people dislike the term bicurious